CommonGateway/PetStore/README.md

 ## Create or edit your OpenAPI Specification

 What is OpenAPI Specification

-//TODO Elaborate
+The OpenApi Specification(OAS) defines a standard, language-agnostic interface to RESTful APIs, allowing humans and computers to discover and understand the service's capabilities without access to source code, documentation, or network traffic inspection.
+When properly defined, a consumer can understand and interact with the remote service with minimal implementation logic.

+Documentation generation tools can then use an OpenAPI definition to display the API, code generation tools to generate servers and clients in various programming languages, testing tools, and many other use cases.

-This template uses an OpenAPI Specification (OAS) as an API definition from which your application can read the defined API.
+This template uses the (OAS) as an API definition for the reasons above.

+### Creating the OAS

 Writing the API standard yourself is very error-prone.
 We recommend using [Stoplight](https://stoplight.io) for the automatic generation of an OAS, but there's also [Postman](https://www.postman.com).
 For checking, there are also editors, like <https://editor.swagger.io>.

-//TODO explain why we need a OAS as yaml file and what we do with it
+The OAS can be defined in both JSON and YAML.
+It shouldn't make a difference in most cases, and although we often work from a YAML-first basis, there have been times were working with JSON was superior.

 That OAS definition can be created with multiple tools.
-We recommend using [stoplight.io](https://stoplight.io), but you also use [Postman](https://www.postman.com) or a simple editor if you know the standard like https://editor.swagger.io.
+We recommend using [stoplight.io](https://stoplight.io), but you also use [Postman](https://www.postman.com) or a simple editor if you know the standard like <https://editor.swagger.io>.

 - Register or log in on Stoplight.
 - Create a workspace